spicetify/docs/docs/getting-started.md

 }
 ```

 Import the module (`spicetify-nix.darwinModules.spicetify` for nix-darwin or `spicetify-nix.homeManagerModules.spicetify` for Home Manager) and configure `programs.spicetify`.
-See the [Linux Nix tab](#linux) for a configuration example.
+See the Linux "Nix / NixOS" tab above for a configuration example.

 </TabItem>
 </Tabs>